 As of the report date, Azrieli Group has 3 income-producing properties in this segment in Israel, with a GLA of approx. 34 thousand sqm.

-The balance of the Group's investment property in the rental housing in Israel segment - As of 30 September 2024, the balance amounted to NIS 2 billion, compared with NIS 1.9 billion on 31 December 2023.
+The balance of the Group's investment property in the rental housing in Israel segment - As of 30 June 2024, the balance amounted to NIS 1.9 billion, resembling the balance on 31 December 2023.